mantidproject/mantid/docs/source/interfaces/Indirect Simulation.rst

   Runs the processing configured on the current tab.

 Plot Result
-  If clicked will create a spectra plot of the outputted data.
+  If clicked will create a spectra plot of the output data.

 Save Result
   Saves the result in the default save directory.